YousefBahgat/YousefBahgat/README.md

 - 👋 Hi, my name is Yousef Bahgat, and I am a Computer Engineer.
-- 👀 I’m interested in Mobile app development using Flutter, Game Development (Godot, Unity) Engines.
+- 👀 I’m interested in mobile app development using Flutter and game development using Godot and Unity engines.
 - 🌱 I’m currently learning Godot game development (GDScript, game systems, and 2D mechanics).
-- 💞️ I would like to collaborate on any project using Flutter and Godot Game Engine.
+- 💞️ I’m looking to collaborate on projects using Flutter or the Godot game engine.
 - 📫 Email: yousefbahgat99@gmail.com